richandersonio/go-example-webserver/README.md

 # Simple GO Web Server

-A simple GO web server that serves static html pages from a public directory and supports a basic JSON API.

-The example HTML page calls the "Echo" API and shows the response.
+A simple GO web server that serves static html pages from a public directory and exposes a simple JSON API.
+The example API is calle by the index.html page.

 ## Build and run the web server locally